 Every Frankophile (in other words, a Wrightfan) in the audience might have done a double-take at that last sentence.

-The model of Broadacre City (a thought project about decentralized living not tied to any real site) is in four sections and was constructed of wood, cardboard and paper.
+The model of Broadacre City was Wright’s thought project about decentralized living (not tied to any real site).
 This $1,000 gave Wright and the Taliesin Fellowship the resources to construct it.

 And the guest was Edgar Kaufmann, Sr.

 Edgar Kaufmann, Sr. was visiting Taliesin (with his wife, Liliane), because their son, Edgar, Jr., had joined the Fellowship a couple of months before.
 Edgar Sr. ran Kaufmann’s, a department store in Pittsburgh, Pennsylvania.

 Most importantly, in less than a year, he and Liliane would receive plans for their weekend home near Pittsburgh.
 That home is known as Fallingwater.

 Fallingwater: the building that started to put Wright back on the forefront of architecture.